 Rosie Adsett, Country Update

-Her musical influences include Bernard Fanning, John Butler, Green Day, Kasey Chambers, Powderfinger, Alanis Morissette, Mary Chapin-Carpenter, Amy Shark, Lauren Daigle to name a few.
+Her musical influences include Bernard Fanning, Green Day, Kasey Chambers, Powderfinger, Alanis Morissette, Bonnie Raitt, Amy Shark, Lauren Daigle to name a few.

 A seasoned performer, she has been working successfully for many years in varied lineups including with resident club bands, solo at festivals, with her duo, Alter Ego, and also fronts and directs her own 5 piece band.
 She has performed in shows all around Australia and internationally in clubs, hotels, private functions, festivals, weddings, and cruises.

 Today Merilyn continues to perform on a regular basis in local venues around Sydney and the East coast and also teaches singing, guitar and songwriting at her home studio and is a tutor at St George community college.